MarkSherstan/Thesis-UAV_Localization_Control_Payload/README.md

 # UAV-Sampling-Control-System
 Control, data acquisition, and actuation system for autonomous UAV sampler.

+## Setup
+Make sure to install all the dependencies.
+For the first time call `git submodule update --init --recursive`.
+Otherwise update using `git submodule update --recursive`

 ## Manipulator Actuation
 Open the `ManipulatorActuation` PlatformIO project and build the project (current settings are for an Arduino Uno).
 All pinout is labeled in `src\main.cpp`.
 The servo library may need to be re-installed with the following command: `pio lib install "Servo"` in the PlatformIO command line.